Wuodan/pentoo-iso-tester/README.md

 * ./pentoo-packer.sh [url-to-iso]
 * vagrant up

-_(vagrant up has to be run several times somehow, help is welcome!)_
+_(vagrant up has to be run several times sometimes, help is welcome!)_

 What the above 2 commands do is:
 1. Download ISO